GerardStarling/digital-writing-folio/exercises.md

 #### - Is the remix successful (why or why not)?

 The colour green of the background was one of the main techniques used to symbolise the natural setting of Taroko Gorge.
-Replacing this colour with orange may be trying to convey Taroko Gorge at sunset, but makes it very hard to engage with as the colour is so intense.
-(Perhaps the orange background is referring to the play on words of the title "Fred & George", which is referring to the orange hair of these characters ?)
+Replacing this colour with orange embelishing the play on words of the title "Fred & George", which is referring to the orange hair of these characters ?)
-I don't think this version captures or enhances the intent of Nick Montfort's original.
+I don't think this version captures or enhances the intent of Nick Montfort's original, but it is humorous